nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 2 . **Mutate the displayed list**.

 When the source is edited outside `DisplayList`, it will notify `DisplayList#displayed`, which will then copy and reflect all changes.
-This, resultantly updates the `DisplayList#filtered` and the display panel.
+This resultantly updates the `DisplayList#filtered` and the display panel.

 3 . **Update the source**. `DisplayList#setItems()`